Philip Benwell

-Philip Gordon James Benwell is a constitutional monarchist who has been the National Chairman of the Australian Monarchist League since its founding in 1993.
+Philip Gordon James Benwell is an advocate of Constitutional monarchy in Australia and has served as the National Chairman of the Australian Monarchist League since its founding in 1993.

-Benwell first worked as a banker in the late 1960s until the mid 1970s.
-In that time, he also joined the Liberal Party of Australia and vied for the New South Wales seat of Heathcote and also the Federal seat of Hughes, which he lost to both Labor’s Rex Jackson and Les Johnson in the early 1970s respectively.
+Benwell worked as a banker in the late 1960s until the mid 1970s.

-This work in Australian banking subsequently led Benwell to be honoured in the 1976 Queen’s Birthday Honours list with a Member of the Order of the British Empire (MBE) for his service to the community.
+For his contribution to the Australian banking community Benwell was honoured on the 1976 Queen’s Birthday Honours list as a Member of the Order of the British Empire.

+During his time as a banker he joined the Liberal Party of Australia.
+In 1973 he ran for the Electoral district of Heathcote in the New South Wales Legislative Assembly, coming second with 28.6% of the primary vote and losing to Rex Jackson of the Labor Party.
+In 1974 he ran for the Hughes in the Parliament of Australia, coming second with 31.4% of the vote and losing to Les Johnson of the Labor Party.

-Benwell has argued for the preservation of the Australian monarchy in various capacities.
-Benwell has spoken at the House of Lords in London, and has been a major conservative voice for constitutional monarchism in the Australian Realm, including the 1999 Republic Referendum.
+Benwell has promoted and argued in favour of the preservation of the Monarchy of Australia in various capacities including speaking at Conservative Constitution Committee and the Cross Benches of the House of Lords, and supporting the No Vote during the 1999 Republic Referendum.

 Selected works

-Benwell has authored a number of books that detail Australian constitutional history and how he views the Crown an important part of that framework.
+Benwell has authored a number of books on Australian constitutional history and the Monarchy of Australia.